exonum/exonum-java-binding/README.md

 ## Projects
 The following projects are available:
  - [Exonum Java Binding](exonum-java-binding-parent).
-It is a framework for building blockchain applications in Java which provides Exonum services runtime environment
+It is a framework for building blockchain applications in Java which provides Exonum services runtime environment.
  - [Light Client](exonum-java-light-client).
-It is a library for interaction with Exonum on a client side that can be used for creating digital signatures, forming and sending transactions etc
+It is a library for interaction with Exonum on a client side that can be used for creating digital signatures, forming and sending transactions etc.

 ## Java version
 Java 8 or newer is required for building and using Exonum Java projects.